dhrxv03/weather-app-js/README.md

 Step 6 👉🏻 Go to the project folder

-Step 7 👉🏻 Open config.ini file in any text editor
+Step 7 👉🏻 Open main.js file in any text editor

 Step 8 👉🏻 Change the API Key to the one that you copied

-Step 9 👉🏻 Run weather.py
+Step 9 👉🏻 Run index.html